 Below is a list of all the courses offered by the English Department.
-For the up-coming semester’s schedule, see the English Department Spring 2019 Brochure for more specific descriptions of each individual course that will offered for that semester.
+For the up-coming semester’s schedule, see the English Department Fall 2019 Brochure for more specific descriptions of each individual course that will offered for that semester.
 For an explanation of requirements for the majors and minors offered by the English department, see its Academic Programs webpage for a detailed explanations of the requirements.
+The first set of designations to the left of the slash apply to students who entered Wagner prior to Fall 2018.
+The designations to the right of the slash apply to students who entered Wagner Fall 2018 or after.

 An introduction to the writing process and to the requirements of college writing.
 This course is only to be used to make up for a student’s failure of the freshman RFT writing component.
 Offered spring semester.
 (One Unit)